nqabell89/Cross-Database-Company-Name-Matcher/README.md

 Given two sample data sets as inputs, a and b, devise an algorithm that outputs a file that maps a__company.vendor_id to b__company.b_entity_id, including a confidence_of_match metric.

-Usually I would include a Requirements.txt and setup.py file paired with the main script, but in the interest of time and simplicity, just ensure that you have the handful of packages labeled below preinstalled.

 2. Technology & Packages

 This script uses Python 3.8, and the following Python packages;